wireapp/wire-server/docs/src/developer/reference/config-options.md

 #### JWK

-The JSON Web Keys in `test/resources/oauth/` are used to sign and verify OAuth access tokens in the integration tests.
+The JSON Web Keys in `test/resources/oauth/` are used to sign and verify OAuth access tokens in the local integration tests.
 The path to the JWK can be configured in `brig.integration.yaml` as follows:

 ```yaml